Cisco-RADKit/Intro/Intro RPC/standalone-scripts.md

 # Scripting with radkit-client

-`radkit-client` is a great interactive tool, but it is sometimes interesting to create reusable and standalone scripts.
+`radkit-client` is a great interactive tool, but it is sometimes interesting to create reusable scripts.

 There are 3 main categories of scripts:
 1. scripts to import into `radkit-client` to augment its functionalities (e.g. new functions)
 2. standalone scripts "execute-then-stop" subdivides into 2 categories
-   1. easy-to-write, easy-to-deploym scripts that only depend on RADKit (ideal for scripting)
+   1. easy-to-write, easy-to-deploy scripts that only depend on RADKit (ideal for scripting)
    2. professional code, with dependence on 3rd party libraries (ideal for proper application development)

 This document focuses on use cases 1 and 1.i.
 The use-case 1.ii will be covered in a separate document.